nuetzliches/spocr/docs/content/5.roadmap/json-support-design.md

 1. Avoid breaking changes: Keep existing methods returning `string` for JSON payloads while adding typed overloads.
 2. Always generate JSON models (no config flag) so they can be referenced in e.g. `[ProducesResponseType]` even if consumer uses raw string.
 3. Prepare (optional) future structure for multiple result sets via an internal `ResultSets` concept (no deprecation of `Output` in config, only internal evolution).
-4. Provide clear, non-breaking evolution (no external deprecation markers in spocr.json).
+4. Provide clear, non-breaking evolution without introducing deprecated markers into consumer-facing configuration.

 ## 3. Proposed API Evolution